 CHIKV is a viral disease transmitted to people by the bites of infected mosquitoes.
 Mosquitoes become infected by feeding on infected persons.
-CHIKV is transmitted primarily by the yellow fever mosquito and the Asian tiger mosquito.
+CHIKV is transmitted primarily by the yellow fever mosquito but may also be transmitted by the Asian tiger mosquito.

 Where does CHIKV occur?

 Prior to 2013, chikungunya virus cases and outbreaks had been identified in countries in Africa, Asia, Europe, and the Indian and Pacific Oceans.
 In late 2013, the first local transmission of chikungunya virus in the Americas was identified in Caribbean countries and territories.
 Local transmission means that mosquitoes in the area have been infected with the virus and are spreading it to people.
 The virus then spread throughout most of the Americas.